2021–22 Martyr's Memorial A-Division League

-The 2021–22 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लिग २०७८), also known as the Qatar Airways Martyr's Memorial A-Division League for sponsorship reasons, was the 44th edition of the Martyr's Memorial A-Division League since its establishment in 1954-55.
+The 2021–22 Martyr's Memorial A-Division League (Nepali: शहीद स्मारक ए डिभिजन लिग २०७८), also known as the Qatar Airways Martyr's Memorial A-Division League for sponsorship reasons, was the 44th edition of Nepal's Martyr's Memorial A-Division League since its establishment in 1954-55.
 A total of 14 teams competed in the league.

 Machhindra F.C. were the defending champions.
-Due to time constraints, i.e. the league finishing after the qualification cut-off, instead of the league winner, the All Nepal Football Association decided that the top team after matchday 7, Machhindra F.C., would represent the league in the 2022 AFC Cup preliminary round 1.
+Due to time constraints, as the league was to finish after the qualification cut-off, the All Nepal Football Association decided that, rather than the eventual winner, the top team after matchday 7, Machhindra F.C., would represent the league in the 2022 AFC Cup preliminary round 1.

 The league was scheduled to begin on 19 September 2021 but the date was pushed back to 15 November 2021 after multiple participating clubs demanded to postpone the league start due to the ongoing COVID-19 pandemic in Nepal.
 It was finally scheduled to be played from 19 November and matches were to be played only on weekends as opposed to being played throughout the week as had been the case during the previous seasons.

 On 16 February 2022, after matchday 11, Machhindra F.C. were crowned as league winners for the second consecutive time.